Last Updated on April 25, 2022 by Grow with Bovees

 It creates hardly any noise, and you do not need to leave it idling like a gas-powered model.

-It is also very easy to start, not needing a cumbersome pull cable.
+It is also a very easy cordless weed trimmer to start, not needing a cumbersome pull cable as gas powered models do.

 The ergonomics on this model are simply great too, the grip feels comfortable, and the weight is shifted just perfectly through the tool.

 Another massive plus to this unit is the low power setting, unlike lots of its competitors, the low power setting on the DeWalt is still extremely effective.
-This means you can save battery life, without the tool losing its cutting ability.
+This means you can save on the life of the battery, without the tool losing its cutting ability.

-Light weeds and grass will never require you to move out of the low setting.
+Light weeds and grass will never require you to move out of the low setting, so the battery loses less power.

-On the low setting, you can often get up to 1 hour of use out of one fully charged battery, which places this unit at the top when it comes to battery life.
+On the low setting, you can often get up to 1 hour of use out of one fully charged battery, which places this unit at the top when it comes to the life of the battery.

 If you already have DeWalt batteries, you will be able to buy just the bare unit at a great price too.

 When it comes to tougher, harder to deal with tasks, you can up the power just by squeezing harder.
-This kicks the motor into high power mode and will allow you to destroy anything in front of you.
+This kicks the reliable motor into high power mode and will allow you to destroy anything in front of you, tackling jobs that you might otherwise need a brush cutter or a hedge trimmer for.

-Paired with the larger than average 13″ cutting area, jobs just get done faster with the DeWalt.
+Paired with the larger than average 13″ cutting area, jobs just get done faster with the DeWalt and it definitely fares well against gas weed eaters.

 The downsides to this unit are tiny compared to the positives, but, according to reviews, it still seems to have a few.

-The guard is not the most well designed and does not do the best job at preventing small stones from pinging off while cutting.
+The guard on the cutting head is not the most well designed and does not do the best job at preventing small stones from pinging off while cutting.

-There are also some complaints that their batteries range in quality.
+There are also some complaints that their batteries range in quality and how much power they provide.

 Some users swear by the DeWalt battery system.
 Some people advise you to buy a brand-new battery as some that are supplied in the kits may be of lower quality.

-However, overall, this is a battery-powered weed eater that holds its own easily in a commercial setting and could even be considered overkill for DIY garden use.
+However, overall, this is an excellent cordless tool and certainly a battery-powered weed eater that holds its own easily against gas powered models, even in a commercial setting and could even be considered overkill for DIY garden use.
+The perfect partner to your lawn mower.

 - Almost half the weight of the Milwaukee